Aestivation

-Aestivation (aestas (summer); also spelled estivation in American English) is a state of animal dormancy, similar to hibernation, although taking place in the summer rather than the winter.
+Aestivation (aestas (summer); also estivation in American English) is a state of animal or plant dormancy, similar to hibernation, although taking place in the summer rather than the winter.
 Aestivation is characterized by inactivity and a lowered metabolic rate, that is entered in response to high temperatures and arid conditions.
 It takes place during times of heat and dryness, which are often the summer months.

-Invertebrate and vertebrate animals are known to enter this state to avoid damage from high temperatures and the risk of desiccation.
-Both terrestrial and aquatic animals undergo aestivation.
+Invertebrate and vertebrate animals enter an aestivating state to avoid damage from high temperatures and the risk of desiccation.
+Both terrestrial and aquatic animals undergo aestivation, as do many plants, such as Cyclamen, which have foliage and flowers in the winter, and become dormant in the summer.
 Fossil records suggest that aestivation may have evolved several hundred million years ago.

 Physiology

 Organisms that aestivate appear to be in a fairly "light" state of dormancy, as their physiological state can be rapidly reversed, and the organism can quickly return to a normal state.
-A study done on Otala lactea, a snail native to parts of Europe and Northern Africa, shows that they can wake from their dormant state within ten minutes of being introduced to a wetter environment.

 The primary physiological and biochemical concerns for an aestivating animal are to conserve energy, retain water in the body, ration the use of stored energy, handle the nitrogenous end products, and stabilize bodily organs, cells, and macromolecules.
 This can be quite a task as hot temperatures and arid conditions may last for months, in some cases for years.
 The depression of metabolic rate during aestivation causes a reduction in macromolecule synthesis and degradation.
 To stabilise the macromolecules, aestivators will enhance antioxidant defenses and elevate chaperone proteins.
 This is a widely used strategy across all forms of hypometabolism.
 These physiological and biochemical concerns appear to be the core elements of hypometabolism throughout the animal kingdom.
 In other words, animals which aestivate appear to go through nearly the same physiological processes as animals that hibernate.

+Plants

+Aestivation is common in plants, particularly among autumn, winter, or early spring flowering bulb-producing plants like snowdrops and daffodils, and tuberous plants like cyclamens, in areas with Mediterranean climates; these all become dormant during the hot, dry summers characteristic of this climate.